Amaretto Sour

 Recipe ingredients

-Labeled amaretto sour ingredients.
+Labeled ingredients for amaretto sour cocktails.

 At a Glance: Here is a quick snapshot of what ingredients are in this recipe.